Skip to main content

 Once you have re-run the search, get back to the analysis step 2 and repeat iteratively, if needed.

-Functional relationships are important (and possible!) in IPRally
+• Describing functional relationships are important in IPRally

-In free-text search, use natural and consistent language:
+3. In Free Text search, use natural and consistent language:

-Full sentences, include articles, internally coherent part names, etc.
+• Full sentences, include articles, punctuation, internally coherent feature names, etc.

-Try to achieve a logical graph that contains the essence of the technology:
+4. Try to achieve a logical graph that contains the essence of the technology

-Common abbreviations are recognised but often longer format is preferred
+5. Common abbreviations are recognized but often longer format is preferred